In this useful overview, we will explain how to understand the results of your Local Search Grid report.

 Avg Rank: Tells you the competitor’s average ranking in the Local Pack across all grid points for this keyword.

-Links: This is the number of backlinks the competitor has (according to Moz) that point to the web domain listed as the website on their Google My Business listing.
+Links: This is the number of backlinks the competitor has (according to Moz) that point to the web domain listed as the website on their Google Business Profile (formerly known as Google My Business).

 Authority: This score is a measure taken from Moz.
 The higher the Authority score the higher the ranking potential of the competitor's website.